 “People are just so pumped after they do that,” he adds.

-He says that guests who come rafting are all here for a white water adventure.
-So there is no need to keep quiet!
-Open up to the other guests and you will find that most people want a similar thrill out of their rafting experience.
+He says that guests who come rafting are all here for a white water adventure, so there's no need to keep quiet.
+Open up to the other guests and you will find that you have lots in common.

-We want you to live an adventure out on the river with us, and our experts are here to help make that happen!
+We want you to live an adventure on the river with us, and our experts are here to help make that happen!